 Common Entrance Requirements

 Applicants to doctoral programs in computational neuroscience generally need to include their official transcripts, GRE scores, letters of recommendation, a personal statement and a resume or CV with their application.
 Some programs may also require students to include any previous research experience on their application.
 Specific prerequisites for these programs vary by school, but may include coursework in calculus, biology, chemistry, physics and other scientific disciplines.
-Given the discipline's computational emphasis, students should consider completing advanced mathematic or statistics courses to fulfill curriculum expectations.
+Given the discipline's computational emphasis, students should consider completing advanced mathematics or statistics courses to fulfill curriculum expectations.
 Some programs may also require applicants to hold a bachelor's degree specifically in biology, psychology or another quantitative science or engineering field.

 Graduate programs in computational neuroscience are usually offered as a specialization in a neuroscience doctoral degree program.
 These degree programs typically require a thesis and coursework that is heavy in mathematics and neuroscience.